-Upper Oso campground is closed until further notice due to public safety concerns.
-Please Click Here for our other facilities in the Santa Barbara area for accommodations.
+Upper Oso campground is now partially opened for reservations.
+Please Click Here for our other facilities in the Santa Barbara area for more accommodations.

 Upper Oso Campground provides ample opportunity for exploration of California's coastal mountains.
 It is a family-friendly campground, equipped with equestrian sites, and is close to a variety of trails and several mountain streams.